Many game developers believe that there are no minimum legal wages or conditions which apply to them in Australia. This

 Do I need a university degree?

 If you have a TAFE diploma or other qualification, you can still be covered.

 It’s worth thinking about more than just your salary when looking at your job.
 You are also entitled to:

-- Four weeks paid annual leave per year (paid at an additional 17.5% of your base rate)
+- Minimum four weeks paid annual leave per year (paid at an additional 17.5% of your base rate)